Dog Skin Allergies

-Dogs scratching their abdomen, flanks, and ears, or rubbing their face, chewing their paws, and excessive licking are all signs of skin allergy symptoms.
-In addition, you may also notice inflammation of the skin, hot spots, lesions, or even poor coat quality.
+Dogs scratching their abdomen, flanks, and ears, or rubbing their face, chewing their paws, and excessive licking are all signs of skin allergies symptoms.
+In addition, you may also notice inflammation such as hot spots, lesions, or even poor coat quality.
 For dogs with food sensitivities you may notice gastrointestinal pain and discomfort, diarrhea, and flatulence.
 In either case it is not uncommon for dogs to suffer from chronic ear infections.

 1. Environmental and food allergies

 Dogs can get skin allergy allergic reactions to substances in their environment and food.
 For example, a reaction to pollen and dust is called atopy.
 Your dog commonly shows scratching because of the constant feeling of itchiness.
 Scratching also causes additional skin conditions, such as scabbing and wounds.
 Food allergies also cause similar symptoms.